 A serious trucking accident can cause a variety of physical disabilities, and result in permanent psychological and mental trauma.
 Not only that, you may end up with thousands of dollars in medical bills, lost wages, or a permanent disability that prevents you from going back to your previous lifestyle.

-If you or a family member has been involved in a semi truck accident, you need to get help from a professional Chicago semi truck accident lawyer.
+If you or a family member has been involved in a semi-truck accident, you need to get help from a professional Chicago semi-truck accident lawyer.
 At Dinizulu Law Group, Ltd., we fight for your rights – and help you get the compensation that you deserve.

 Get What You Deserve With A Professional Chicago Semi Truck Accident Lawyer

 Proving negligence will be necessary to support legal requests for comprehensive damage awards favoring truck accident victims in Chicago.
-Common types of truck accident negligence involve cargo load complications, driver error, and lapses in maintenance .
+Common types of truck accident negligence involve cargo load complications, driver error, and lapses in maintenance.

 Overloaded cargo mishaps may cause extensive accident damage.

-The size and weight of a large truck against that of a passenger vehicle may result in extensive damage and serious injury after a truck’s heavy weight and length compromises maneuverability and braking distances, leading to crash, jackknife and rollover scenarios where multi-vehicle involvement occurs.
-Cargo is an important safety consideration for trucking companies, and is often dependent solely on the people who load and/or drive these large trucks that already have limited maneuverability in certain traffic patterns.
+The size and weight of a large truck against that of a passenger vehicle may result in extensive damage and serious injury after a truck’s heavyweight and length compromises maneuverability and braking distances, leading to crash, jackknife, and rollover scenarios where multi-vehicle involvement occurs.
+Cargo is an important safety consideration for trucking companies and is often dependent solely on the people who load and/or drive these large trucks that already have limited maneuverability in certain traffic patterns.
 If an accident is caused by poorly or overloaded cargo, other parties besides the driver may be held responsible for damages from the accident.

 Overloading cargo is evident when a truck is carrying more than the specific maximum weight designed for the truck.
-A trucking company may do this to avoid making more than one trip that would cost more road time and fuel.
+A trucking company may do this to avoid making more than one trip which would cost more road time and fuel.
 An overloaded truck can cause an accident because:

 - the added weight requires longer stopping distances,